ghiscoding/angular-slickgrid-demos/README.md

 # Angular-Slickgrid Demos
 ## Multiple Demos of the [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) library
-#### Previous Version 2.x Reference
-In case you need to refer to the previous 2.x demo code, a tag was created before releasing the new `major 3.x` version, so here's the [2.30.2 tag](https://github.com/ghiscoding/angular-slickgrid-demos/tree/v2.30.2) link.

 ### Installation
-Choose the theme and feature you want, they are separated into 2 theme (Bootstrap 4 or 5) and there's a demo with Custom Locales (without `ngx-translate`, fixed Locales) and the other demos are all with `ngx-translate` (dynamically switch language on the fly).
+Choose the theme and feature you want, they are separated into 2 themes (Bootstrap 4 or 5) and there's a demo with Custom Locales (without `ngx-translate`, fixed Locales) and the other demos are all with `ngx-translate` (dynamically switch language on the fly).

 #### VScode
 If you use Visual Studio Code, you can also run each of the demo through the multiple VSCode Tasks.